Mark Francois: Parliamentary career

-Francois stood for the Brent East constituency in the 1997 general election.
-He came second to the incumbent, Labour's Ken Livingstone.
-He contested the election to be the Conservatives' prospective parliamentary candidate for Kensington and Chelsea in the 1999 by-election.
+Francois stood for the Brent East constituency in the 1997 general election, coming second to the incumbent, Labour's Ken Livingstone.
+Francois contested the election to be the Conservatives' prospective parliamentary candidate for Kensington and Chelsea in the 1999 by-election.
 The contest was won by Michael Portillo, who garnered 60% of the final ballot.

 He was selected as the party's candidate for Rayleigh in the 2001 general election.
 Francois won the seat with a majority of 8,290.
 He made his maiden speech on 4 July 2001.
-Francois was re-elected in 2005 with an increased majority of 14,726.
-The constituency was abolished prior to the 2010 general election.
-He was elected in the new seat of Rayleigh & Wickford in the election.
+Francois was re-elected in the 2005 general election with an increased majority of 14,726.

 He served as a member of the Environmental Audit Select Committee for the duration of his first term in Parliament.
 He was promoted to become an Opposition Whip in 2003 by Michael Howard; to Shadow Economic Secretary in May 2004; and later to Shadow Paymaster General (10 May 2005 – 3 July 2007) scrutinising HMRC.

 He was promoted to be Shadow Minister for Europe on 3 July 2007, and joined the Shadow Cabinet at the January 2009 reshuffle.
-As Shadow Minister for Europe Francois oversaw the Conservative Party's withdrawal from the EPP grouping in the European Parliament, the creation of the ECR grouping and the Conservative's opposition in the House of Commons to the Treaty of Lisbon, which he spoke against on many occasions including on 5 March 2008 in the debate to pass the European Union (Amendment) Act 2008.
+As Shadow Minister for Europe Francois oversaw the Conservative Party's withdrawal from the EPP grouping in the European Parliament, the creation of the ECR grouping and the Conservatives' opposition in the House of Commons to the Treaty of Lisbon, which he spoke against on many occasions including on 5 March 2008 in the debate to pass the European Union (Amendment) Act 2008.

+When the Rayleigh constituency was abolished, Francois was elected in the new seat of Rayleigh & Wickford in the 2010 general election.
+Francois won with a majority of 22,338 votes, 42.7%, receiving 57.8% of all the votes cast.

 When the Conservatives and Liberal Democrats joined in a coalition government following the 2010 general election, he was appointed Vice-Chamberlain of the Household, a sinecure given to a Government Whip that entails being kept as 'captive' at Buckingham Palace when the Queen opens Parliament.
 He joined the Privy Council on 9 June 2010.
 In 2011, he was a member of the special Select Committee set up to scrutinise the Bill that became the Armed Forces Act 2011.